larrywright/larrywright.me/content/post/useful-covid-19-resources/index.md

   ### &raquo; [3M Doubled Production of N95 Face Masks to Fight Coronavirus - Bloomberg](https://www.bloomberg.com/news/features/2020-03-25/3m-doubled-production-of-n95-face-masks-to-fight-coronavirus) {{<new>}}

+  Masks seem to still be hard to come by.
+Hopefully this is a temporary situation.

   ### &raquo; [All of Wirecutter’s Coronavirus Coverage | Wirecutter](https://thewirecutter.com/blog/all-coronavirus-coverage/) {{<new>}}

   The Wirecutter is a product review site.
 They've had great coverage of COVID-19 related things, including product recommendations for sanitizing, how and what to clean, and more.
 Worth the time to check out.